LakshyaMittal3301/socratium/CHAT_PRD.md

 ## UI/UX Behavior (v0)
 - Chat input is disabled when no active provider is selected.
+- Chat input is disabled when the active provider does not match the thread's provider.
 - “Regenerate” is deferred.

 ## Implementation Plan (Step-by-step)